SamerKharabish/CSVision/README.md

 ├── views/                                  # Contains classes that define the visual
                                             # representation of the application.
 │ ├── sidebar_views/                        # Contains classes that define the visual
-                                            # representation of the sidebar views.
+                                            # representation of the sidebar.
 │ ├── ├── config_header_list_frame_view.py  # The visual configuration of the configuration
                                             # header list frame.
 │ ├── ├── filehandling_frame_view.py        # The visual configuration of the file handling frame.